Illuzionz-Studios/Docs/docs/spigot-plugins/custom-tab/configuration.md

 # to sort by number.
 Can use placeholders
 # so the value of the placeholder is used
 sort-variable: "" # (3)

+# Will only allow players with tab.online permission
+# to show in list
+requirement:
+    type: permission
+    value: tab.online

 # Text for each element in the list
 text: # (4)